iOS 12: What you need to know about Siri's new Shortcuts feature

 Across all Apple devices

-While it appears the primary method to create and set up Siri Shortcuts will be an iPhone (£1,149.00 at Apple) or iPad (£305.00 at Amazon.co.uk), you can use Siri voice Shortcuts on any device where Siri is available.
+While it appears the primary method to create and set up Siri Shortcuts will be an iPhone ($799.99 at Cricket Wireless) or iPad ($299.99 at Best Buy), you can use Siri voice Shortcuts on any device where Siri is available.

 iOS 12: Siri shortcuts, group FaceTime and "Memoji" -- Animoji of you.